 Completion and Possession

-On completion day, ownership legally transfers and funds are exchanged.
-On possession day — usually the same day or the day after — you get the keys and move in.
+On completion day, ownership legally transfers and funds are exchanged through your lawyer or notary.
+On possession day — commonly the same day or shortly after — you receive the keys.

 Financing

-Confirms your mortgage is fully approved for this specific property — not just in principle.
+Confirms mortgage approval is in place for this specific property — not just in principle.
+Final approval is property-specific.

 Home Inspection